 Some teachers like to choose a novel and read it together as a class.
 These are usually graded readers—books that are written specifically for language learners.
 You can use this approach with any almost any level of students, as there are graded readers available at all different levels.
 The lowest-level novels I’ve seen usually contain about 200 unique words.
 When I teach using a novel, we usually read one chapter of the novel each day in class.
 I usually start by introducing a few of the words from the upcoming chapter that I think might be unfamiliar to the students.
 Then, I read the chapter aloud as students follow along in their own books.
 After reading, we discuss the chapter.
 I usually ask a few comprehension questions as well as some discussion-type questions to get them thinking about the themes of the book on a deeper level or to help them connect their own lives and experiences to the book.
+Click here to see my posts related to using whole-class novels.
 For ideas on specific books for ESL students, see my post that reviewed graded reader series.

 4. Free Voluntary Reading